 The euro coin series comprises eight different denominations: 1, 2, 5, 10, 20 and 50 cent, €1 and €2.
 The euro coins have a common side and a national side.
 The national side indicates the issuing country.
 The common sides of the coins were designed by Mr Luc Luycx of the Royal Belgian Mint.

 You can use any euro coin anywhere in the euro area.

-While the ECB is responsible for approving the volume of coins that euro area countries may issue, coins remain a national competence and not the ECB's.
+While the ECB is responsible for approving the volume of coins that euro area countries may issue, coins remain a national competence.
 If a euro area country intends to issue coins bearing new motifs – such as on a commemorative coin – it has to inform the European Commission.
 The Commission will then publish the information in the multilingual Official Journal of the EU (C series).
 It is the authoritative source upon which the ECB bases its website updates on euro coins.

 Questions on euro coins may be addressed to: European Commission - Directorate-General for Economic and Financial Affairs